-Name of Student Restrained: Staff Member Who Administered Restraint: Principal Who Was Verbally Informed of Restraint: Date of Restraint: Restraint Start Time: Restraint End Time: Did the restraint exceed 20 minutes in length?
-YES NO If YES, who approved the extended restraint P: Please list the names and job titles of all staff members ers who were involved in the restraint: Describe the activity of the room in which the studer nt was restrained that immediately preceded the physical restraint.
-Please include the activity of other students s and staff members in the area, if applicable: Describe the behavior that prompted the use of phys sical restraint:
+Name of Student Restrained: Staff Member Who Administered Restraint: Principal Who Was Verbally Informed of Restraint: Date of Restraint: Restraint Start Time: traint Start Time: Restraint End Time: Did the restraint exceed 20 minutes in length?
+YES NO If YES, who approved the extended restraint t?: pers who were involved in the restraint: Describe the activity of the room in which the studer ent was restrained that immediately preceded the physical restraint.
+Please include the activity of other student ts and staff members in the area, if applicable: Describe the behavior that prompted the use of phys sical restraint:

-Describe the efforts made to prevent escalation of the behavior, including the specific deescalation strategies used and alternatives to restraint that were attempted: Describe the alternatives to restraint that were attempted: Explain the justification for initiating physical restraint: Explain the Justineution for initiating physical restraint.
-Explain how the physical restraint was administered, including: (1) the holds used and the reasons such holds were necessary; (2) the student's behavior and reactions during the restraint; and (3) how the restraint ended:
+Describe the efforts made to prevent escalation of the behavior, including the specific deescalation strategies used and alternatives to restraint that were attempted: Describe the alternatives to restraint that were attempted: Explain the justification for initiating physical restraint: Explain how the physical restraint was administered, including: (1) the holds used and the reasons such holds were necessary; (2) the student's behavior and reactions during the restraint; and (3) how the restraint ended: